-5.7 Finalising assembly
+4.7 Finalising assembly

-5.7.1 Installing the filter media
+4.7.1 Installing the filter media

-The entire cooling unit condenser is covered with a dirtrepelling, easy-to-clean hydrophobic RiNano coating.
+The entire cooling unit condenser is covered with a dirtrepelling, easy-to-clean RiNano coating.
 In many applications, therefore, the use of filter media is unnecessary, particularly with dry dusts.

 For dry, coarse dust and lint in the ambient air, we recommend installing an additional PU foam filter mat (available as an accessory) in the cooling unit.
 For air containing oil condensate, we recommend the use of metal filters (also available as an accessory).
+When used in textile plants with heavy lint contamination, lint screens should be used (available as an optional extra).

-- Pull the louvred air inlet grille off the enclosure. - Insert the filter mat. - Then push the louvred grille back onto the enclosure.
+■ Pull the louvred air inlet grille off the enclosure.

+- Secure the filter mat in front of the condenser using the supplied blind rivets. - Then push the louvred grille back onto the enclosure.

-5.7.2 Fitting the cooling unit
+4.7.2 Fitting the cooling unit